BirtasAdrian/Cypress-automation-framework/README.md

 [Test Data](/cypress/fixtures)

-**The following link contain a full html report for both websites.**
+**The following link contain a full html report of the tests for both websites.**

 [Full html report for WebDriverUniversity and AutomationTestStore](/mochawesome-report)